| AS QUICK AS CAN BE based on

 "Is Bill okay?" yelled Joan Miller.

 "He's fine.
-He's got another ten," said Bill Brown's dresser Harry who was very near.
+He's got another ten," said Bill Brown's dresser Harry.
+Harry was nearby.

-What's wrong with Bill?"
+What's wrong with Bill, Harry?"
 Sammy asked and was ignored.
-Oh, no, she thought; what now?
+Oh, no, she thought; what next?

 "Sammy, I'm late, got to get back and so should you.
 It's great.
 Keep saying that to yourself because it's true."

-"Jules," she began too late because he was gone.
+"Jules," she began too late.
+He was gone.

 Synthesized music swelled from behind the curtain, raw xylophone and zither.